WCVJ

-WCVJ (90.9 FM) is an American radio station located in Jefferson, Ohio.
-It is owned by Educational Media Foundation and airs EMF's Air1 nationally syndicated Christian Worship format.
+WCVJ (90.9 FM) is a non-commercial educational radio station licensed to Jefferson, Ohio, serving most of Ashtabula County, and portions of Lake and Geauga counties in Ohio.
+The station airs a contemporary worship format via the Air1 network.
+The station is owned and operated by the Educational Media Foundation.
+WCVJ's transmitter is located off of New Lyme Road in Jefferson.

 History

 WCVJ went on the air in 1978.
 The station was locally owned and operated by Agape School, Inc., headed by Myron J. Hubler.
-WCVJ transmitted 5,500 watts ERP with an antenna height of 372 feet.
+The station transmitted 5,500 watts ERP with an antenna height of 372 feet.

-For many years, WCVJ signed on the air at 6AM and signed off at 10PM.
+For many years, the station signed on the air at 6 AM and signed off at 10 PM.
 The station was off the air on Sundays.
 The hymn "Victory in Jesus" played each morning at sign-on.
-The station's operating parameters, studio address and mailing address was announced during the song.
+The station's operating parameters, studio and mailing address was announced during the song.
 A prayer conducted by the morning DJ immediately followed.
 Right before sign-off, the evening DJ would say a prayer at the conclusion of the broadcast day, followed by the national anthem.

-The broadcast day eventually expanded to 24 hours a day by the mid 1990s, but broadcasts on Sunday were completely automated.
-WCVJ started a fund raising effort to build a new and taller broadcast tower.
+The broadcast day eventually expanded to 24 hours a day by the mid-1990s, but broadcasts on Sunday were completely automated.
+The station started a fundraising effort to build a taller broadcast tower.
 The tower raised the antenna to 571 feet, approximately a 200-foot increase.
-The tower was finally built by 2001.

-WCVJ played a Contemporary Christian format mainly consisting of Praise and Worship music, although the DJ would occasionally vary the format.
+The tower was finally built in 2001.
+The transmission tower is marked by lights in the shape of a cross atop the tower.
+The station would also air a Contemporary Christian format mainly consisting of praise and worship music.
 National and local Christian teaching programs accounted for 50% of the daily broadcast schedule.
-WCVJ played music tailored to teens and young adults on Saturday evenings, similar to the Air1 format that currently airs.
+The station played music tailored to teens and young adults on Saturday evenings, similar to the Air1 format that currently airs.

 In September 2005, Agape School, Inc. sold WCVJ to Educational Media Foundation for $650,000.

-WCVJ was patterned after two other Christian radio stations in Ohio, WCVO in the Columbus area and the now-defunct WCVZ in Zanesville (now WZNP "The Promise" in Newark).
-Like WCVZ, the transmission tower of WCVJ is marked by lights in the shape of a cross atop the tower.
-Despite the similarities, however, WCVJ was (and continues to be) operated by a distinct entity from that operating WCVO and WCVZ.
-Agape School maintained only friendly communication with Christian Voice, not a formal affiliation.

-Agape School

-Agape School was founded by Myron and Sarah Hubler as a way for Christians to learn more about their religion.
-The school is not accredited, but instead offers courses solely for personal enrichment.
-The school eventually received a license from the FCC to operate a radio station, WCVJ.
+At that point, the station began broadcasting Air1's (at the time) christian rock programming.

+Air1 flipped from Christian rock to Christian CHR in 2013.

+On January 1, 2019, Air1 shifted its format to focus on Contemporary worship music.

+The station does not produce any local programming besides a few local promos of concerts and events.